zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/scim.md

 * Update users: synchronizes changes in the user's profile in your IdP with your Mendix app, such as a change in the user’s information.

-* Disable (Deactivate) / Enable (activate) users: deactivates or activate users in your Mendix app when you disable or enable them in the Entra ID.
+* Disable (Deactivate) / Enable (activate) users: deactivates or activates users in your Mendix app when you disable or enable them in the Entra ID.

 The SCIM module also has the following features: